ratneshmishra2282/hackerrank-solutions/README.md

 2. Create seperate directories for each **Problem Solving**, **Python**, **C** and **C++** if it already does not exist.
 3. For **Problem Solving** section you can add the solution for each problem in *Python*, *C* and *C++* , if it already does not exist.
 4. Use **camelCase** naming *Convention* to name the files.
+5. The firstline of each Codefile must be the URL of the Problem as a comment.